pcabrales/journey-mapper/README.md

 # journey-mapper

-Turn a list of stops into      a globe-spanning journey visual.
+Turn a list of stops into a globe-spanning journey.
+(Made this repo to have a visualization of trips made with my friends and family over the years.)

 ![](./builds/global_journey.gif)